coralogix/terraform-provider-coralogix/docs/data-sources/sli.md

 - `slo_status_type` (String) SLO status type.
 This is the status of the SLI.
 Valid values are: `ok` and `breached`.
 - `threshold_symbol_type` (String)
 - `threshold_value` (Number)
 - `time_unit_type` (String) Time unit type.
 This is the time unit type of the metric that the SLI is associated with.
-Valid values are: ["microsecond" "millisecond" "second" "minute" "unspecified"].
+Valid values are: ["millisecond" "second" "minute" "unspecified" "microsecond"].
 - `total_e2m_id` (String)

 <a id="nestedatt--filters"></a>